Reimagining

-• Has the potential to save millions of gallons of water per year
+• Save millions of gallons of water per year

-By growing vertically indoors, Plenty® is able to dramatically reduce the natural resources required to farm at a commercial scale while also making it possible to grow where we used to think it was impossible, like in the center of a city or the middle of the desert.
+By growing vertically indoors, Plenty® is able to dramatically reduce the land and water required to farm at a commercial scale while also making it possible to grow where we used to think it was impossible, like in the center of a city or the middle of the desert.

 Building a Cleaner Future